 Guru Rinpoche came to Bhutan for the second time in 822 AD with Khandro Yeshe Tshogyal from Tibet.
 Guru Rimpoche and Khandro Yeshe Tsogyal, following the prophecy and their destiny to subdue evil spirits and spread Buddhism, visited Bhutan for the second time and blessed several places, considered sacred pilgrimage sites today.

 While in Bumthang, he meditated and blessed Tang Rimochen Lhakhang and Thowadrak Monastery.
-Guru Rinpoche also visited Kunzangdrak Monastery riding on the back of his tigress.
+Guru Rimpoche also visited Kunzangdrak Monastery riding on the back of his tigress.
 He then meditated at Zhabjethang Lhakhang (not to confuse it with Zhabje Lhakhang of Wangdue) and left his imprints on the rock.
 He also blessed Choedrak Monastery and Shudrak Goenpa and, hid many treasures in Membartsho, the burning lake in Bumthang.

-Also Read Dra Zhi, the Four Great Meditation Cliffs of Guru Rinpoche
+Also Read: Dra Zhi, the Four Great Meditation Cliffs of Guru Rinpoche

-After blessing many places in Bumthang, Guru Rinpoche traveled to Eastern Bhutan.
-He meditated at Gomphu Kora and subdued the local deity.
-He then went on to bless Aja Ney valley in Monggar district into Beyuls (Hidden Lands) which is one of the three sacred sites of Guru Rinpoche.
+After blessing many places in Bumthang, Guru Rimpoche traveled to Eastern Bhutan.
+In Trashiyangtse, he meditated at Gomphu Kora and subdued the local deity.
+Guru Rinpoche also visited and blessed Gongza Ney, Dechen Phodrang Ney, and Omba Ney.
+He then went on to bless Aja Ney valley in Monggar Dzongkhag into Beyuls (Hidden Lands) which is one of the three sacred sites of Guru Rinpoche.
+In Lhuentse, Guru Rimpoche visited Neychhen Rinchen Bumpa and Singye Dzong.

 From Paro Valley, Guru Rinpoche traveled to Wangdue Phodrang and blessed Baylangdra Ney.
 Then he visited Goen Tshephu Ney in Punakha Dzongkhag.

 He also visited Haa Valley and blessed Beyul Rinchenshong Rangtse Ney in Sangbekha.
-Finally, from Haa Sangbekha, Guru Rinpoche and Khandro Yeshe Tshogyel traveled to Jomolhari Ney Lhakhang and then flew back to Tibet.
+Finally, from Haa Sangbekha, Guru Rimpoche and Khandro Yeshe Tshogyel traveled to Jomolhari Ney Lhakhang and then flew back to Tibet.

 Also Read: “Om Ah Hung” Neys of Guru Rinpoche.